-Again, there’s lots of people talking about creative people.
+Again, there are lots of people talking about creative people.
 But, how can that change our approach to the article?

-See that little grey star next to the top result on that image – that means Quora have highlighted that thread as having high quality results.
+See that little gray star next to the top result on that image – that means Quora has highlighted that thread as having high-quality results.
 Let’s have a click and see what they’re talking about: